goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 - broad `InferContext` migration
 - complete diagnostic code taxonomy

-They may become useful later, but doing them first would slow down the feature without improving the core evidence model.
+They may become useful later, but doing them first would slow down the rewrite without improving the core evidence model.

 ## Recommended First Slice